TheArkive/CallTipsForAll/README.md

 AutoHotkey CHM help files are included in this release, but you can of course replace them with your local copy if desired.

+If you find any info missing that should be added in the call tips please add an issue and I'll try to address it.
+Keep in mind certain things are more tricky, like trying to regocnize ListView and TreeView objects in AHK v2.

 ## Basic Usage

 Run script and use hotkeys to invoke call tips.